Clan Mar: 17th century and Civil War

 In 1615 Chief John Erskine was appointed governor of Edinburgh Castle.
 He supported Charles I of England.
 Lord Erskine fought for the royalists at the Battle of Kilsyth in 1645.
 The family estates were forfeited for their support of the royalists but were later restored by Charles II of England in 1660.

 18th century and Jacobite risings

 Chief John Erskine (known as "Bobbing John") supported the House of Stuart and the Jacobite cause during the uprisings.
 He had his honours forfeited for supporting the Jacobite cause.
-These honours were restored in 1824 by Act of parliament.
+These honours were restored by the Mar Peerage Restoration Act 1824 (5 Geo.
+4. c.
+59).

 Clan Chief

 The current chief of Clan Mar is Margaret, Countess of Mar who descends from the Earls of Mar, first creation (1404) (as deemed by Act of Parliament in 1885).
 She is chief of the name and arms of Mar.

 The Clan Erskine has a separate chief; James Erskine, Earl of Mar and Kellie, who descends from the Earls of Mar, seventh Creation (1565) (as deemed by the House of Lords in 1875).
 He is chief of the name and arms of Erskine.